Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Accepting that you're different is a healthy way to look after your mental health.
 This knowledge is crucial because it prevents you from wishing you were someone else.
 We're all different, and even the most mentally healthy person battles his own demons daily.

-Even as you know your weaknesses, find your strengths; this will help you cope through life no matter what it throws at you.
+Even as you know your weaknesses, be it bipolar disorder or schizophrenia, find your strengths; this can help you cope through life with your chin a little bit high.

-Again, no one is Superman, and no one is too inadequate to help.
+Did you know that you helping others can make you feel better?
+In fact, showing kindness is an easy path out of depression.
 No matter your mental condition, you can also be there for someone.
 It's a cycle.
 Uplifting someone else will also uplift you.

 Author